mit-ccc/BuildingBridges/schedule.md

 {: .highlight}
 - Iterate on your story of self draft

-## Week 2
+## Week 2: Fractured Communities: Understanding Societal Challenges

 {: .lecture }
-**Tues, Feb 11 | Lecture:** Fractured Communities: Understanding Societal Challenges
-- Examine the roots of societal issues, such as weakened institutions, declining trust in media, and toxic social media.
+**Tues, Feb 11 | Lecture:** Examine the roots of societal issues, such as weakened institutions, declining trust in media, and toxic social media.
 Discuss the role of civic associations and the importance of local politics in fostering democracy.

 {: .note }
 > - Roy, D. (2023, October 17).
 The Internet could be so good.
 Really.
 The Atlantic [link]